Step-by-step instructional articles to help you resolve issues you may encounter when using ProAPOD software programs. If not, please contact us.

 If prompted, save ProAPOD projects as an Excel 97-2003 Workbook and ignore any alert that suggests some functions may not work properly.

-The first three steps (above) are combined in this one article.
+NOTE: The first three steps (above) are combined into one article.
+Read article

 How to grant yourself